 Payment: Payment of the $10 reservation fee is required to confirm a booking.
 The balance can be paid upon arrival on the day of your tour or in advance.
 Cash, checks and credit cards are accepted.
 Checks should be made out to San Diego History Center.

 Residents Free Tuesday: Guided tours are not available on Residents Free Tuesday (2nd Tuesday of each month).

 Tour times: Each tour will last one hour.
 There are four tour times per day: 10:00am-11:00am, 11:30am-12:30pm, 1:30pm-2:30pm, and 3:00pm-4:00pm.

 Available Gallery Tours:

 SAN DIEGO HISTORY CENTER in Balboa Park: At our primary location we offer a one hour Gallery Highlights tour.
 This guided tour will highlight major components of each of our exciting exhibitions on display.
 Current exhibition information can be viewed here.

-Life on Presidio Hill Tour highlights the four different cultures that have occupied Presidio Hill from the Kumeyaay, Spanish, Mexican and early American periods.
-The tour includes a walk through the former site of the Spanish fort built in 1769 and the gallery spaces inside the Junipero Serra Museum.
+JUNÍPERO SERRA MUSEUM in Presidio Park: This one hour tour highlights the four different cultures that have occupied Presidio Hill from the Kumeyaay, Spanish, Mexican and early American periods.
+The tour includes a walk through the former site of the Spanish fort built in 1769 and the gallery spaces inside the Junípero Serra Museum.